-- Consider gentle, low impact exercise such as swimming, walking or yoga.
+- Do gentle, low impact exercise such as swimming, walking or yoga.

-Don't take over-the-counter laxatives without first consulting your midwife or doctor.
-If changes to your diet and lifestyle don't make a difference then your doctor or midwife can prescribe a laxative that is safe to use in pregnancy.
+Don't take over-the-counter laxatives without first consulting your midwife or GP.
+If changes to your diet and lifestyle don't make a difference then your GP or midwife can prescribe a laxative that is safe to use in pregnancy.